chris-roerig/nac/README.md

 * `init!`: When true, force the configuration file to be rewritten.
 Default is `false`.

 **Note:** One doesn't need to specify `init!` when using `template`.
-The template will not be written if if the configuration file exists.
+The template will not be written if the configuration file exists.
 However, using `init!` will re-initialize the config file and the template *will* be written.
 Similarly, `template` is not required when using `init!`.